sergei-mironov/xkb-switch/README.md

-	       xkb-switch -w|--wait [-p]    Waits for group change and exits xkb-switch -W                Infinitely waits for group change xkb-switch -n|--next         Switch to the next layout group xkb-switch [-p]              Displays current layout group
+	       xkb-switch -w|--wait [-p]    Waits for group change and exits xkb-switch -W                Infinitely waits for group change xkb-switch -n|--next         Switch to the next layout group xkb-switch -x                Print X layout string
+	       xkb-switch [-p]              Displays current layout group
+	       xkb-switch --test            Run some internal tests

 Bugs or Problems
 ----------------

 Admittedly, I only tested with a few different layouts that I used.
-If you find any bugs please let me know at ierton@gmail.com.
+If you find any bugs let me know at Github or ierton@gmail.com.

+Xkb-switch contains some testing facilities, please include output of `xkb-switch -x' command in the report.

 Sergey.